minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 		    printf("The sum of %i and %i is %i!\n", x, y, x + y);
 		}

-* Notice that we don’t need a separate variable to store the sum, we can inline `x + y`.
+* Notice that we don't need a separate variable to store the sum, we can inline `x + y`.

 ### `conditions-0.c`